 Kolla Options

-openstack_release is essentially the Docker repository tag used by Kolla Image; this example uses the queens version on DockerHub, so it is left as-is. queens
+`openstack_release` is basically the Docker repository tag used by Kolla images.
+In this example, since we are using the Queens version on DockerHub, enter queens

 # Valid option is Docker repository tag